2DGD-F0TH/2DGD_F0TH/chapters/012_Marketing.md

 We are NOT here to enlighten you about how game industry has to change, but every game developer should realize that the true success of a game is **not** based on sales, it is based on customer satisfaction.
 So, even if this cursed "publisher mentality" could be applied to small indie developers (spoiler: it is not), we have to fight it back, and restore the "customer satisfaction above all" philosophy.
 So, fun fact: the only thing we (small indie developers) can do is *doing the right thing*.

-Focus your effort on customer satisfaction, you have to be pro-consumer!
+Focus your effort on customer satisfaction, you have to be consumer-friendly!

 My first advice is: instead of implementing a thousand features, make one single thing a thousand times better (Bruce Lee style).
 If you promise the client a ton of features to do you can generate hype (we will discuss it later), but if you are an indie developer (and most of times even if you're not) making one thing extremely enjoyable is way better.